thanhthaohoang/leeto-integration-test/README.md

 ## ToDo

-To complete the test you will need to integrate the foolowing page.
+To complete the test you will need to integrate the following page.
 You should use [styled components](https://www.styled-components.com/docs/basics) in order to achieve this.
 You don't need to make the app dynamic, therefore you can use any data you want to populate the page.